Thick Soergel calculus in type A: Expression graphs and the idempotent

-\begin{example} (Example: $n=4$) The map $\xi_I$: \igc{1}{xiJ} \end{example}
+\begin{example} (Example: $n=4$) The map $\xi$: \igc{1}{xiJ} \end{example}

-\begin{proof} First, we observe that the map $\xi_J$ is nonzero, for the specific case of $x=t_J$.
-Let $\xi_{t_J}$ be the map from $B_{t_J} \to R$ given by placing $d_J$ dots, one on each line.
-By definition, $\xi_J$ will be nonzero if and only if $\xi_{t_J} z_J$ is nonzero.
-The easiest way to prove this is to use the functor from diagrammatics to $R$-bimodules defined in \cite{EKh}.
-It is easy to see that the map $z_J$ preserves 1-tensors, i.e. it sends $1 \ot 1 \ot \ldots \ot 1$ to $1 \ot 1 \ot \ldots \ot 1$, since the same is true of the 6-valent and 4-valent vertices.
+Consider the functor from diagrammatics to $R$-bimodules defined in \cite{EKho}.
+It is easy to see that $Z$ preserves 1-tensors, since the same is true of the 6-valent and 4-valent vertices (we recalled this in \S\ref{subsec-soergeldiagrammatics}).
 The collection of dots sends $1 \ot 1 \ot \ldots \ot 1$ to $1$.
-Therefore the map $\xi_{t_J} z_J$ is nonzero, sending the 1-tensor to $1$.
-We know that all Hom spaces in $\mB$ are free as left (or right) $R$-modules, so it is enough to show that every morphism from $B_{t_J}$ to $B_{\emptyset}$, when precomposed with $z_J$, reduces to $\xi_{t_J} z_J$ with some polynomial.
-If we do this, we will show that the space of morphisms is rank 1, and therefore is determined by the image of $1 \ot 1 \ot \ldots \ot 1 \in B_{s_J}$.
-For another $x \in \Gamma$, the corresponding morphism (if we had defined $\xi_J$ using $x$) would be $\xi_x \phi_{s_J,x}$ where $\xi_x$ is the collection of dots.
+Therefore the composition $\xi_{\tb} Z$ is nonzero, sending the 1-tensor to $1$.

+We know that all Hom spaces in $\SBim$ are free as left (or right) $R$-modules, so it is enough to show that every morphism from $B_{\tb}$ to $\emptyset$, when precomposed with $Z$, reduces to $\xi_{\tb} Z$ with some polynomial.
+If we do this, we will show that the space of morphisms is rank 1, and therefore is determined by the image of the 1-tensor from $B_{\sb}$.
+For another $\xb \in \Gamma$, letting $\xi_{\xb}$ be the collection of dots, the corresponding morphism from $B_J$ is $\xi_\xb \phi_{\sb,\xb}$.
 But $\phi_{s_J,x}$ also preserves 1-tensors, so the overall map sends the 1-tensor to $1$.
-Thus, the map is independent of the choice of $x$, pending the proof that morphisms are rank 1.
+Thus, the map is independent of the choice of $\xb$, pending the proof that morphisms are rank 1.